decentralized-hse/practice/rdx/README.md

 Wallet balances are kept as an RDX LSM database.
 To contribute a new block, a proof-of-work is necessary.
 See data formats in `con/` also all the `con-*` command folders.

+### `redka` a Riak/Redis store

+`redka` is a key-value store; if we agree to call Redis a database then `redka` is also a database.
+Our main use case is counters; imagine you count usage statistics for your numerous distributed cloud clients in real time.
+The general architecture is described in `redka/`, particular commands are described in `redka-*` folders.